Kitni Girhain Baaki Hain: Part 2: Episode - 1

 It revolves around a married couple, Saba (Hira Salman) and Kamran (Hassan Ahmed).
-They ask Jameela (servant) to give another servant duty if he/she is interested.
-She suppresses Rozi (Ushna Shah).
+They ask Jameela (servant) to recommend another servant if he/she is interested.
+She recommends Rozi (Ushna Shah).
 Saba is strict with her servants especially with Rozi.
-She drinks water in Saba's glass, to which JHOOTA BURTAN has been derived.
+She drinks water in Saba's glass, an act that gives the episode its title.
 Saba comes and strictly treats her when she did this.
 On the other side, Kamran is in love with Rozi later.
 Munshee (servant of the same house) likes Rozi but she refused to marry him as she always thinks that he is of her uncle's age.
 She wears Saba's shoes; Kamran sees her but does not tells this to Saba, rather tells Rozi not to do it again.
 His care-free and calming nature leads Rozi's heart in love of Kamran.
 Saba gives old clothes to Rozi.
 When Rozi wears it, load shedding occurs and Kamran, not knowing that she is Rozi, touches her.
 Rozi gets scared.
 When electricity returns, he realizes that the one he was touching was Rozi and not Saba.
 Saba goes with her friend.
 She forgets her phone in her home and when she comes back, she overhears Kamran's and Rozi's romantic conversation inside the room.
 She weeps.